L3ad Solutions

 Takeaway

-Worth trying: audit a competitor's site built with an AI builder versus one built custom.
+Audit a competitor's site built with an AI builder against one built custom.
 Check their Core Web Vitals, schema markup, and organic traffic in a tool like Semrush.
-You'll see the performance gap immediately.
+You'll see the performance gap immediately, and it tells you which approach your market actually rewards.

 ai website builder vs custom website